snowdrop/snowdrop-cloud-devex/README.md

 ## More examples

-Additional use cases are deveoped under the `examples` directory
+Additional use cases are developed under the `examples` directory

 # Technical ideas